|Annual Meetings: Financial Support|

 Application materials will consist of: (1) a two-page letter written by the applicant, (2) a letter of support written by a faculty member or public folklorist that describes the student’s interest in public folklore and supports the student’s plan for using the AFS meeting to further her or his interests in public folklore, and (3) a budget outlining anticipated expenses.
 The applicant’s letter should address her/his interest in public folklore, goals for attending the meeting, and plans for using the resources of the meeting to further her/his academic and/or professional development.
 Previous recipients of student travel awards are not eligible to apply.

-The deadline for receipt of applications is July 1.
+The deadline for receipt of applications is July 15.
 Awards will be announced by August 1.
-To apply, send the above materials by email to committee chair Cliff Murphy of the Maryland State Arts Council at firstname.lastname@example.org.
+To apply, send the above materials by email to committee chair Michelle L. Stefano at email@example.com.

 Independent Folklorists Travel Stipend

-The Independent Folklorists’ Section of the American Folklore Society announces the availability of a travel stipend of $1000 to attend the 2014 AFS meeting in Santa Fe, NM.
-The award will support travel costs (transportation, meeting registration, lodging and/or per diem expenses) for a member of the AFS Independent Folklorists' Section involved in public folklore to attend the annual meeting and to present her/his work.
+The Independent Folklorists’ Section of the American Folklore Society announces the availability of a travel stipend of $1000 to attend the 2017 AFS meeting in Minneapolis.
+The award will support travel costs (transportation, meeting registration, lodging and/or per diem expenses) for a member of the AFS Independent Folklorists' Section involved in public folklore to attend the annual meeting and to present their work.
 Support for the award is provided by the Public Programs Section and the Independent Folklorists’ Section.

 The stipend will be awarded to a member of the Independent Folklorists’ Section who plans to submit a proposal to the upcoming annual AFS meeting program committee, and who demonstrates an interest in, and contribution to, the field of public folklore.